CONTENTS

 Optiver HackerRank Questions

 The Optiver online assessment consists of four parts: NumberLogic, Beat The Odds, Zap-N, and a coding section.
-I’ll share the details of the coding part, it’s completed on HackerRank and includes three questions with a total time limit of 90 minutes.
+Below, I’ll dive into the coding section, which was completed on HackerRank and consisted of three questions with a total time limit of 90 minutes.

 Question 1